-Chaos Engineering, where engineers intentionally inject failure to test the resilience of their systems, is becoming a regular practice for companies who value uptime and availability.
-As cloud-based systems have grown more complex, Chaos Engineering has become a critical part of the software testing and release process to uncover surprise dependencies, fix problems before they become 3am outages, and bake resiliency into every feature.
+Chaos Engineering, where engineers intentionally inject failure to test the reliability of their systems, is becoming a regular practice for companies who value uptime and availability.
+As cloud-based systems have grown more complex, Chaos Engineering has become a critical part of the software testing and release process to uncover surprise dependencies, fix problems before they become 3am outages, and bake reliability into every feature.

 As the discipline becomes mainstream, engineering teams are naturally debating whether they should build their own tools in-house, or buy a commercial offering.